MarcialRosales/dot-net-pcf-workshop/README.md

 > NOTE: (From GSS playbook) PCF 1.10: .NET apps must use the HWC buildpack or a custom buildpack that offers the same functionality; standalone/executable apps must use the binary buildpack with a start command

-### Add global error handler

-Before we deploy our application we are going to add a global error (added to `Global.asax.cs` file) handler otherwise should the application failed to start we would not know why.

 ### About Web.Config

 Most application Web.configs work out of the box with PCF, however here are a couple of things to watch out for.